-As the parent of the newly-licensed driver, your life just became very different.
+As the parent of the freshly-licensed new driver, your life just became very different.
 Your little one has reached the age of driving, and while they are excited to get out and explore the world on their own, you are likely a nervous mess of emotion.
 There are so many questions you ask yourself “did I show him how to change a tire?” or “what if she runs out of gas?”
 While your child almost certainly has a cell phone, nothing helps prevent problems like a little preparedness.

 We have compiled a list of 10 areas your new driver needs to be trained on.
 These are not standard driving points, this is the stuff that most of us either learned from our parents or we ended up learning the hard way.
 While some of these may seem like common sense, they are not common knowledge to everyone, especially beginners.
 Remember – it is really easy to forget what it was like to be a kid.